9 Health Clues Hiding Right on Your Tongue

 It could mean: Absolutely nothing.
 If you have a unique looking tongue it doesn’t mean you have a tongue disease.
 A very normal, common condition, “geographic tongue” refers to a tongue that looks like bumpy terrain.
 Typically harmless, geographic tongue affects between one and 2.5 per cent of the population, according to the American Academy of Oral Medicine.
 Though the cause isn’t exactly clear, it could have to do with taste buds.
 “Taste buds sometimes can randomly shrink away,” says Dr. Tylor.
 “They can regenerate, so some go away and some don’t.”
 Geographic tongue typically requires no treatment or checkup, but if it becomes painful, a doctor may be able to prescribe an anti-inflammatory steroid paste or antihistamine rinse.

 Here are 11 body parts you probably didn’t know you had.

 It could mean: You’re stressed.
 Many people have had the unpleasant experience of a canker sore.
 These are punched-out, painful areas that occur on the tongue or cheeks.
 They are most painful for the first four to five days, then subside and eventually disappear within two weeks.
 “We don’t really know why people get canker sores, but it’s probably something viral,” says Dr. Tylor.
 “People who are run down or stressed are prone to these ulcers.”
 Good news for your partner: They’re not contagious.
 Just make sure it’s not a cold sore, which is an extremely contagious sore (caused by the herpes simplex virus) that typically appears on the lips.

-Now that you know what your tongue is trying to tell you, read up on 40+ strange symptoms that can signal a serious disease.
+Now that you know what your tongue is trying to tell you, check out 20 symptoms you should never ignore.